40 Years Ago: Metallica Transforms Metal With ‘Kill ‘Em All’

 In order to get there, Metallica had to abandon their hometown of Los Angeles, though Slayer, Dark Angel and a few other thrashers stuck it out and eventually broke through.
 They headed north to the San Francisco Bay area, where they joined local comrades like Exodus, Legacy (later renamed Testament) and others to cook up thrash's definitive recipe.

 Listen to Metallica's 'Whiplash'

-In short, Kill 'Em All served as a warning shot across the bow of metal’s warship, unequivocally alerting every soldier that a creative sea change was in the offing, spearheaded by Metallica and their thrash metal co-conspirators.
-Metal would never be the same.
+Kill 'Em All served as a warning shot across the bow of metal’s warship, unequivocally alerting every sailor that a creative sea change was in the offing, spearheaded by Metallica and their thrash metal co-conspirators.
+The genre would never be the same.